-Students are not allowed to lend their access card to any non-physical therapy students to enter laboratories (Rooms 730/750).
-Students should report to the Department immediately if anyone who is not a physical student is in the laboratories.
+Students are NOT allowed to lend their fob access to any non-PT students to get into laboratories (Rooms 730/750).
+Please report to the Department immediately if you notice anyone who is not a PT student in the laboratories.

-Students are encouraged to use the laboratories (Rooms 730 & 750) for practice.
+Students are encouraged to use laboratories (Rooms 730 & 750) for practice.
 If a laboratory is not booked for a class, an exam, or the scheduled self-directed practice, it is open to all the students 24 hours a day, 7 days a week, including holidays and weekends.
+The use of these rooms is based on the first come first served principle.

-Students are allowed to book a laboratory for group activities related to the program (e.g., a CPR course).
-To book a laboratory, students should complete a written request.
-The request will go through a review and approval process.
+Students can book a laboratory for fee for group activities related to the program (e.g., a CPR course).
+To book a laboratory, you must complete a request form.
+Your request will be reviewed by the Department for approval.
 Any additional supplies other than the permanent equipment (e.g., plinth or stool) in the laboratory are the user's responsibility.

-Students are allowed to book a small group room for group activities related to the curriculum (e.g., research project discussion, preparation for Physiotherapy Competency Examination).
-To book a small group room, requests should be emailed to Shane at pt.reception@utoronto.ca.
+Students can book a small room in Rehabilitation Sciences Building (500 University Avenue) for group activities related to the curriculum (e.g., research project discussion, preparation for Practical Skills Examination).
+Note if any small rooms booked under the class schedule or by student groups, are unoccupied after 15 minutes, they will become available to other users.

-Students are allowed to borrow certain equipment or supplies for practice after class.
-Currently, equipment and supplies are stored at the Physical Therapy Reception Desk, in the Rehabilitation Sciences Sector Resources Centre (Room 459), the Physical Therapy storage room (Room 755), and laboratories (Rooms 730 & 750).
-The Unit Coordinator will provide instructions how to access them in the beginning of the unit.
+Students can borrow certain equipment or supplies for practice after class.
+Currently equipment and supplies are stored at the PT Reception Desk, PT Storage Room (Room 755), and laboratories (Rooms 730 & 750).
+Academic leads will provide instructions how to access them in the beginning of each unit.